-- o proxy-salt-broker
+- proxy-salt-broker

-- o proxy-httpd
+- proxy-httpd

-- o proxy-tftpd
+- proxy-tftpd

-- o proxy-squid
+- proxy-squid

-- o proxy-ssh
+- ° proxy-ssh

-2.2.2.9.1.
+3.2.2.9.1.
 Using a Custom Container Image for a Service

 By default, the Uyuni Proxy suite is set to use the same image version and registry path for each of its services.
 However, it is possible to override the default values for a specific service using the install parameters ending with -tag and -image.